Skip to Content

 Lam T. Nguyen.
 Courtesy photo.

-Even after years in the industry, the practical foundation he established in MFJS continues to guide Nguyen as he approaches each project with humility and fresh eyes.
+Even after years in the industry, the practical foundation he built in MFJS still guides Nguyen as he tackles each project with humility and fresh eyes.
+"I learned at DU that the liberal arts are about creating something and expressing a message you want to share with the world," he said.

 "I still approach every project like I'm new at this when it comes to my work ethic, but I've also changed a lot in my confidence since graduation," he said.
 "As you get deeper into projects, you realize everyone around you is still learning too, and that's the beauty of working in a creative industry."

 His advice to current students interested in a career in film is simple: say yes.
 Early in his career, Nguyen wore many hats, taking on any role available to gain experience.
-Hollywood producers started to notice this effort, and his professional opportunities expanded.
+Hollywood producers began to notice this effort, and his professional opportunities grew.

-Nguyen states that he is always evolving as a filmmaker and a professional.
-Something that helped his development was reaching out to directors and professionals he idolized.
-Now, he advocates that students do the same.
-“There are no secrets in this industry.
-It’s about sharing and supporting, not being competitive.”
+A key part of his development was reaching out to directors and professionals he looked up to.
+Now, he encourages students to do the same.
+"There are no secrets in this industry.
+It's about sharing and supporting, not being competitive."